 The Custom Approach provides funding for more complex energy-saving measures, perhaps measures unique to the building or business, which are not covered under the prescriptive approach.

-Energy Assessment program provides free services for facilities to assess their energy demands and analyse energy conservation measures.
-Based on the size of the facility the assessment will include 1-2 hour walkthrough of a facility and will provide recommendations any efficiency upgrades, and provide calculations for rebates and paybacks.
+Energy Assessment program provides free services for facilities to assess their energy demands and analyze energy conservation measures.
+Based on the size of the facility the assessment will include 1-2 hour walk-through of a facility and will provide recommendations any efficiency upgrades, and provide calculations for rebates and paybacks.

 The rebate amounts can be found out here.

-The Cotocon group is a proud Technical Assistance Efficiency Partner of PSEG-LI.
-The Cotocon group has a group of qualified and skilled professionals such as architects and engineers that can help you in achieving the CEP rebates and meet their energy saving goals.
+The Cotocon Group is a proud Technical Assistance Efficiency Partner of PSEG-LI.
+The Cotocon Group has a group of qualified and skilled professionals such as architects and engineers that can help you in achieving the CEP rebates and meeting their energy saving goals.